-In the case of any redemption of 2022 Bonds prior to maturity, the Trustee shall mail or send via other standard means, including electronic or facsimile communication, a copy of the redemption notice to the registered owners of the 2022 Bonds to be redeemed, in each case not less than 30 nor more than 60 days prior to the date of redemption.
-After the date for redemption no further interest shall accrue on any 2022 Bond called for redemption if funds for redemption of such 2022 Bond have been deposited with the Trustee as provided in the Authorizing Ordinance.
+In the case of any redemption of 2024 Bonds prior to maturity, the Trustee shall mail or send via other standard means, including electronic or facsimile communication, a copy of the redemption notice to the registered owners of the 2024 Bonds to be redeemed, in each case not less than 30 nor more than 60 days prior to the date of redemption.
+After the date for redemption no further interest shall accrue on any 2024 Bond called for redemption if funds for redemption of such 2024 Bond have been deposited with the Trustee as provided in the Authorizing Ordinance.

-Notwithstanding the above, so long as the 2022 Bonds are issued in book-entry only form, if fewer than all the 2022 Bonds of an issue are called for redemption, the particular 2022 Bonds to be redeemed will be selected pursuant to the procedures established by DTC.
-So long as the 2022 Bonds are issued in book-entry only form, notice of redemption will be given only to Cede & Co., as nominee for DTC.
-The Trustee will not give any notice of redemption to the Beneficial Owners of the 2022 Bonds.
+Notwithstanding the above, so long as the 2024 Bonds are issued in book-entry only form, if fewer than all the 2024 Bonds are called for redemption, the particular 2024 Bonds to be redeemed will be selected pursuant to the procedures established by DTC.
+So long as the 2024 Bonds are issued in bookentry only form, notice of redemption will be given only to Cede & Co., as nominee for DTC.
+The Trustee will not give any notice of redemption to the Beneficial Owners of the 2024 Bonds.

-Otherwise, any selection of 2022 Bonds by lot shall be effected by the Trustee, by any method chosen by the Trustee in its discretion.
+Otherwise, any selection of 2024 Bonds by lot shall be effected by the Trustee, by any method chosen by the Trustee in its discretion.

-Purposes for 2022 Bonds.
+Purposes for 2024 Bonds.
 At the special election held August 9, 2022, there was approved the issuance of bonds for the following purposes:

-- (a) financing the construction, reconstruction or acquisition of, or improvements to, new or current streets, roads, trails, bridges and viaducts, and any necessary intersection improvements, traffic signalizations, speed calming measures, lighting, equipment, land and easement acquisition and drainage improvements therefor ("Street Improvements") \$40,500,000; - (b) financing the construction or acquisition of facilities for drainage and flood control and any necessary land and easement acquisition therefor ("Drainage Improvements") \$40,500,000; - (c) financing fire apparatus, including particularly, without limitation, fire trucks, equipment and other apparatus for the Little Rock Fire Department ("Fire Improvements") \$19,500,000: - (d) financing the acquisition, construction, furnishing and equipping of new, and improvements to existing, park and recreational facilities including particularly, without limitation, renovations and improvements to the Little Rock Zoo, and any necessary land and easement acquisition and drainage improvements therefor ("Park and Recreational Improvements") \$37,000,000; - (e) financing the construction, equipping and furnishing of a new facility to house the Little Rock State District Court and related uses ("District Court Improvements") \$8,500,000; and - (f) financing the acquisition of land, rights-of-way and easements for the expansion of the Little Rock Port Industrial Park for future economic development projects and any necessary costs associated therewith ("Port Industrial Park Improvements") \$15,800,000.
+- (a) financing the construction, reconstruction or acquisition of, or improvements to, new or current streets, roads, trails, bridges and viaducts, and any necessary intersection improvements, traffic signalizations, speed calming measures, lighting, equipment, land and easement acquisition and drainage improvements therefor ("Street Improvements") \$40,500,000; - (b) financing the construction or acquisition of facilities for drainage and flood control and any necessary land and easement acquisition therefor ("Drainage Improvements") \$40,500,000; - (c) financing fire apparatus, including particularly, without limitation, fire trucks, equipment and other apparatus for the Little Rock Fire Department ("Fire Improvements") \$19,500,000; - (d) financing the acquisition, construction, furnishing and equipping of new, and improvements to existing, park and recreational facilities including particularly, without limitation, renovations and improvements to the Little Rock Zoo, and any necessary land and easement acquisition and drainage improvements therefor ("Park and Recreational Improvements") \$37,000,000; - (e) financing the construction, equipping and furnishing of a new facility to house the Little Rock State District Court and related uses ("District Court Improvements") \$8,500,000; and - (f) financing the acquisition of land, rights-of-way and easements for the expansion of the Little Rock Port Industrial Park for future economic development projects and any necessary costs associated therewith ("Port Industrial Park Improvements") \$15,800,000.

-The City is issuing \$53,791,333.70 (principal amount plus net original issue premium) of the voter-approved bonds as 2022 Bonds.
-The City is issuing the Series 2022A Bonds for the purpose of financing a portion of the Street Improvements, the Drainage Improvements, the Park and Recreational Improvements, the District Court Improvements and the Fire Improvements (collectively, the "2022A Improvements").
-The principal amount of the Series 2022A Bonds, plus net original issue premium, is allocated approximately as follows:
+The City is issuing \$37,801,720.90 (principal amount plus net original issue premium) of the voter-approved bonds as 2024 Bonds.
+The City is issuing the Series 2024A Bonds for the purpose of financing the remaining voter-approved District Court Improvements, financing a portion of the remaining voter-approved Park and Recreational Improvements, financing a portion of the remaining voter-approved Fire Improvements and paying costs of issuing the Series 2024A Bonds.
+The City is issuing the Series 2024B Bonds for the purpose of financing the remaining voter-approved Port Industrial Park Improvements and paying costs of issuing the Series 2024B Bonds.

+The principal amounts of the Series 2022A Bonds, the Series 2022B Bonds,\ the Series 2024A Bonds, and the Series 2024B Bonds, plus any original issue premium, are allocated approximately among the purposes described above as follows: